 Frequently Asked Questions (FAQs)

 Maybe you have used paint samples before or maybe this is your first time.
 Either way we know you might have some questions.
 We have put together are most commonly asked questions.
-If you do not see the answer to your question, just contact us.

 Paint is like a film; the surface on which you are painting can affect the color you are trying to achieve through color matching.